|Dr. Sidney Karin

 In the early 1980s, Dr. Karin was one of the leaders in the creation of the Supercomputer Centers program of the National Science Foundation (NSF), eventually resulting in the establishment of SDSC.
 In 1997, this program was replaced by the NSF's Partnerships for Advanced Computational Infrastructure (PACI) program, with NPACI chosen to serve as one of two national partnerships to build the nation's computational infrastructure and address the increasingly complex needs of the academic and research community, government, and industry.

-Dr. Karin has a B.E. degree in Mechanical Engineering from City College of New York, M.S.E. and Ph.D. degrees in Nuclear Engineering from the University of Michigan, and is a registered professional engineer.
+Dr. Karin has a B.E. degree in Mechanical Engineering from City College of New York, M.S.E. and Ph.D. degrees in Nuclear Engineering from the University of Michigan, and is a registered Professional Engineer.
 Dr. Karin was named Outstanding Alumnus from the University of Michigan Nuclear Engineering Department in 1989.
 He has previously been awarded the Atomic Energy Commission Special Fellowship in Nuclear Science and Engineering, the National Defense Education Act Fellowship and the New York State Regent College Scholarship.
 Dr.Karin is holds FAA Airline Transport Pilot and Flight Instructor certificates, with endorsements for single and multi engine aircraft and instruments.
 Dr. Karin also holds a DOD Top Secret clearance and a DoE Q clearance.